The Salary Disclosure Debate - Player Privacy vs Fan Transparency

 Arguments for Full Disclosure

 Proponents of full salary transparency cite three main arguments.
 First, fans' right to know: professional baseball is a highly public entertainment, and player compensation is a legitimate subject of disclosure.
 Second, transparency promotes fair competition among players; when athletes with comparable stats receive vastly different pay, visibility creates corrective pressure.
-When Yoshihiro Maru left Hiroshima for the Giants via free agency in 2019, the reported gap between Hiroshima's 250-million-yen offer and the Giants' 450-million-yen deal fueled debate over financial disparities between clubs.
+When Yoshihiro Maru left Hiroshima for the Yomiuri via free agency in 2019, the reported gap between Hiroshima's 250-million-yen offer and the Yomiuri' 450-million-yen deal fueled debate over financial disparities between clubs.
 Third, disclosure enables external oversight of club financial health.

 Arguments Against Disclosure